Skip to content

 }

---format jsonl emits one preview line per message:
+--format jsonl emits one preview line per message, without the counts:

 {